A few years ago we were going over all of our big bills and cutting costs where we could.

 Ting – A Low Cost Mobile Provider

 They launched in 2012 as a CDMA carrier on the Sprint network, and in the spring of 2015 they announced that they would have GSM services available via the TMobile network as well.
-So choose whichever one works best in your area, and get a compatible phone.
+In 2020 Verizon also became an option.
+So choose whichever network works best in your area, and get a compatible phone.

 Ting Cell Service